Darlington F.C.: Return to Darlington F.C.

 In April 2017, the FA approved the club's request to change to the traditional name of Darlington F.C. for the 2017–18 season.

 In the summer of 2017, it was reported through the club website that work had begun on a new playing area and a new seated stand, following the addition of more fundraising.

 In October 2017, Gray resigned as manager to join rivals York City.
 He was succeeded by former player Tommy Wright, with another former player Alan White as his assistant.
 Wright led Darlington to a 12th and 16th-place finish respectively during the two seasons he was in charge before leaving by mutual consent in April 2019.

 In May 2019, Wright was succeeded by another former player Alun Armstrong who joined from Blyth Spartans.
 Assistant Manager Alan White also left the club in July 2019 before replacing him with another former player Darren Holloway a week later.

-In Armstrong's first season as manager, Darlington qualified for the First Round of the FA Cup for the first time since they were reformed in 2012, including wins all away from home against Trafford, Leamington and Tamworth.
-In the First Round, they played away again against League Two side Walsall and the match finished 2–2 with midfielder Joe Wheatley getting a 97th-minute equaliser to get a replay at Blackwell Meadows.
-Darlington did then lose the First Round Replay 0–1 in a record crowd since their first game at Blackwell Meadows with the attendance of 3,106, which was shown in front of the BT Sport cameras.
+In Armstrong's first season as manager, Darlington qualified for the first round of the FA Cup for the first time since they were reformed in 2012, including wins all away from home against Trafford, Leamington and Tamworth.
+In the first round, they played away again against League Two side Walsall and the match finished 2–2 with midfielder Joe Wheatley getting a 97th-minute equaliser to get a replay at Blackwell Meadows.
+Darlington did then lose the first round replay 1–0 in a record crowd since their first game at Blackwell Meadows with the attendance of 3,106, which was shown in front of the BT Sport cameras.

+After a 10th-place finish in the 2019–20 season, the 2020-21 campaign was disrupted by the COVID-19 pandemic.
+Darlington finished 13th in 2021–22 and after being top of the league in January 2023, fell to 10th in the 2022–23 season.
+The poor run continued into the 2023–24 season, and Armstrong was dismissed on 6 September 2023.
+Josh Gowling replaced Armstrong, but only lasted three months before he was dismissed after only winning three out of sixteen games during his tenure and left the club second bottom in the league.
+Steve Watson replaced Gowling and brought Terry Mitchell from Workington with him as his assistant manager.
+They guided Darlington to a 16th-place finish after being 9 points adrift from safety at one stage of the season and winning 10 out of the last 15 games of the season, completing "The Great Escape".